- Carbon Trading

 According to the Wind Vision Report by the United States Department of Energy (DOE), wind energy can act as a source of renewable electricity in all 50 states of the US in installation, manufacturing, maintenance, and supporting services by 2050.

-By 2050, wind power can save up to 260 billion gallons of water- that would have been used by the electric power sector.
+By 2050, wind power can save up to 260 billion gallons of water- that the electric power sector would have used.
 Adopting wind power can also increase community revenues.

 Geothermal energy is heat within the earth.
 Below the earth’s surface, there exist pockets of steam.
 The heat from the steam can be converted into geothermal energy.